enviro-lab/covid-analysis/README.md

     kraken2-build --db $kraken_db --build --threads $threads
     kraken2-build --db $kraken_db --clean --threads $threads
     ```
-* Note: if the --download library step fails with a message like: `rsync_from_ncbi.pl: unexpected FTP path (new server?) for https://ftp.ncbi.nlm.nih.gov/`, you can edit line 46 of covid-analysis/conda/env-kraken2/share/kraken2-2.1.2-3/libexec/rsync_from_ncbi.pl.
+* Note: if the --download library step fails with a message like: `rsync_from_ncbi.pl: unexpected FTP path (new server?) for https://ftp.ncbi.nlm.nih.gov/`, you can edit line 46 of `rsync_from_ncbi.pl` (which in my case appears at `./conda/env-kraken2/share/kraken2-2.1.2-3/libexec/rsync_from_ncbi.pl`).
-  * change `^ftp` to `^https`.
+  * change `^ftp` to `^https` (line 46)

+Check out the `reportMap` variable in the params section of [./nextflow.config](nextflow.config).
+This determines how many reports and what kinds are produced at the end of the pipeline.
+Make sure the best option for you is the only one that's uncommented (comment out the other examples).

 ## Usage
 This guide assumes you have a file structure like this, but the most important part is that you have a directory like `fastq_pass` containing individual files